Do limited company directors need income protection insurance?

 • Ensure that your cover is provided on an own occupation basis.

-• Consider the deferred period carefully, and how long you would like cover to run for, as these variables can affect the level of premiums considerably.
+• Consider the deferred period carefully and how long you would like the cover to run for, as these variables can considerably affect the premium level.

 • In the current climate, it may be sensible to consider inflation-linked cover!

-• Make sure you approach an IFA who specialises in the needs of limited company owners.
-They will understand the intricacies of both how directors operate in practice, and how premiums and payouts are taxed.
+• Make sure you approach an IFA that specialises in the needs of limited company owners.
+They will understand the intricacies of how directors operate in practice, as well as how premiums and payouts are taxed.